gavinhenderson/AC31009-Component/README.md

 ## Aim of the Design Pattern

-The aim of the 'Component' design pattern is to allows for the decoupling of domains from their entities allowing them to span multiple domains.
+The aims of the 'Component' design pattern is to allows for the decoupling of domains from their entities allowing them to span multiple domains.
 Decoupling allows for code reusability and allows developers to work on different sections of the code at the same time.

 ## The Problem